Roy Blunt: Judiciary

 Blunt supported Trump's Supreme Court nominees, Brett Kavanaugh, Neil Gorsuch, and Amy Coney Barrett.

 In September 2020, less than two months before the next presidential election, Blunt supported an immediate Senate vote on Trump's nominee to fill the Supreme Court vacancy caused by Justice Ruth Bader Ginsburg's death.
 In February 2016, Blunt rejected consideration of President Obama's Supreme Court nominee during a presidential election year, opining that the "Senate should not confirm a new Supreme Court justice until we have a new president."

 National security

 Blunt supported President Donald Trump's 2017 executive order to temporarily curtail Muslim immigration until better screening methods are devised.
 He stated "[Trump] is doing what he told the American people he would do.
 I would not support a travel ban on Muslims; I do support increased vetting on people applying to travel from countries with extensive terrorist ties or activity.
 These seven countries meet that standard.
 Our top priority should be to keep Americans safe."

 On May 28, 2021, Blunt abstained from voting on the creation of an independent commission to investigate the Capitol riot.

 LGBT rights

-In 2013 Blunt voted against Employment Non-Discrimination Act, which would have outlawed employer discrimination based on sexuality or gender identity.
-In 2022, Blunt stated his support for gay marriage.
+In 2013, Blunt voted against Employment Non-Discrimination Act, which would have outlawed employer discrimination based on sexuality or gender identity.
+In 2022, Blunt stated his support for gay marriage, recanting his longstanding opposition, and later that year voted for the Respect for Marriage Act.